 Picture books are a fabulous tool for engaging children with mathematical concepts.
 By capturing a child’s imagination, picture book stories make the process of learning about abstract math concepts, such as multiplication, more interesting, relevant and meaningful.
-The books in this list all explore multiplication, helping children learn to think mathematically as they learn to understand and apply multiplication strategies such as skip counting, making arrays and repeated addition.
+The multiplication books in this list help children learn to think mathematically and learn to understand and apply multiplication strategies such as skip counting, making arrays and repeated addition.

 Amanda Bean’s Amazing Dream by Cindy Neuschwander